 Influencers can give your blog a mega boost.
 Imagine someone with 100k followers giving your blog a shoutout!

 How to Engage with Influencers

 - Be yourself, be real!

 10. Participate in Online Communities.

-Another great way to get more traffic to your blog is to participate in online groups and forums related to your niche.
+Another great way to get more traffic to your blog is to participate in online groups, blogging communities and forums related to your niche.

 When you participate in these groups, be sure to include a link to your blog in your signature.

 This way, people will see your blog when they see your posts.

 Focus on helping people by adding value to the group so that you can build trust and relationships.

 These connections can lead to people checking out your blog.
 Or they may reach out to you for help.